vanithajayasri/ruby_assignment2_homework2/README.md

 git commit -am "I'M DONE"
 ```

-And submit the link to your repo through the rails decal website.
+And submit the link to your repo and add your repo git link to EMS along with brief 3-5 page paper on how you accomplished this homework assignment and steps used to accomplish this homework assignment.